-In January 2011, the CPSC established, in Beijing, its first-ever foreign office.
-The Beijing Office has two professional staff members - a Regional Product Safety Officer (RPSO) and a locally hired Regional Product Safety Specialist (RPSS).
+In January 2011, the CPSC established, in Beijing, its only foreign office.
+The Beijing Office has two professional staff members, a Regional Product Safety Officer (RPSO), and a locally hired Regional Product Safety Specialist (RPSS).
 The office operates within the U.S. Embassy structure.
-It is engaged primarily in education, information sharing, and project-specific activities with public and private sector officials in Asia who are involved in ensuring the safety of consumer products exported to the United States.
+It is engaged primarily in education, information-sharing, and project-specific activities with public and private sector officials in Asia, who are involved in ensuring the safety of consumer products exported to the United States.

-Outside China, the new Beijing Office has enabled the CPSC to significantly expand its education and outreach efforts in East Asia and Pacific Region.
-Through in-person meetings during FY2011, the Beijing Office helped advance important relationships and boost the agency’s education, outreach and intergovernmental cooperation efforts in the region.
+Outside China, the Beijing Office has enabled the CPSC to expand significantly its education and outreach efforts in the East Asia and Pacific Region.
+Through in-person meetings, the Beijing Office helps advance important relationships and boost the agency’s education, outreach, and intergovernmental cooperation efforts in the region.

 The Beijing Office will seek to boost the CPSC’s cooperation in future years with regulators, industry associations, and manufacturers, both inside and outside of China and the East Asia and Pacific Region.

 CPSC staff Joel Blank and Liping Li meeting with members of the Toy Council of the Federation of Hong Kong Industries, August 2018

 Participating in opening ceremony before delivering a training at the hoverboard portion of the International Consumer Elect4onics expo, July 2018

 Meeting with China Chamber of Commerce for Import and Export of Machinery and Electronic Products (CCCME), June 2018